Skinny Pesto

 Here are some more delicious pesto recipes to try!

-It is traditionally made with a mortar and pestle but most people use a food processor or blender now for convenience.
+Pesto is traditionally made with a mortar and pestle, but most people use a food processor or blender now for convenience.

 Pesto traditionally has about 120 calories and 12 grams of fat for every two tablespoons.
 This lightened-up skinny pesto has just 60 calories and 6 grams of fat since it uses less olive oil and cheese.